janek1842/NetCamps/README.md

 > It general aim is to design, configure, simulate, test and document an exemplary campus computer network

 ## Product portfolio
-This product might be used in many areas depending if you are student, network engineer, entrepreneur or in any other role interested in one of the below points which are standing as a business justification and roadmap for the product development:
+This product might be used in many areas depending if you are a student, network engineer, entrepreneur or in any other role interested in one of the below points, which are standing as a business justification and roadmap for the product development:

 ```
 - Providing an exemplary topology, configuration and documentation for the campus computer network along with the used tools